Nabemono

-Nabemono (鍋物, なべ物, nabe "cooking pot" + mono "thing"), or simply nabe, is a variety of Japanese hot pot dishes, also known as one pot dishes and "things in a pot".
+Nabemono (鍋物, なべ物, nabe "cooking pot" + mono "thing"), or simply nabe, is a variety of Japanese hot pot dishes, also known as one-pot dishes and "things in a pot".

 Description

 Nabemono are stews and soups containing many types of ingredients that are served while still boiling.
-Because of that, Nabe is typically enjoyed in cold days or the winter.
+Nabe is thus typically enjoyed on cold days or in the winter.
 In modern Japan, nabemono are kept hot at the dining table by portable stoves.
 The dish is frequently cooked at the table, and the diners can pick the cooked ingredients they want from the pot.
 It is either eaten with the broth or with a dip.
 Further ingredients can also be successively added to the pot.

 There are two types of nabemono in Japan: lightly flavored stock (mostly with kombu) types such as yudōfu (湯豆腐) and mizutaki (水炊き), eaten with a dipping sauce (tare) to enjoy the taste of the ingredients themselves; and strongly flavored stock, typically with miso, soy sauce, dashi, and/or sweet soy types such as yosenabe (寄鍋), oden (おでん), and sukiyaki (すき焼き), eaten without further flavoring.

 The pots are traditionally made of clay (土鍋, donabe) or thick cast iron (鉄鍋, tetsunabe).
 Clay pots can keep warm for a while after being taken off the fire, while cast iron pots evenly distribute heat and are preferable for sukiyaki.
 Pots are usually placed in the center of dining tables and are shared by multiple people.
 This is considered the most sociable way to eat with friends and family.